CALLIOPE

 CALLIOPE is the equilibrium outgassing solver of the PROTEUS coupled atmosphere-interior evolution framework.
 It computes the partitioning of volatile elements between a partially molten silicate mantle and an overlying gas-phase atmosphere, assuming both reservoirs are in thermochemical equilibrium at the planetary surface.

-Given an elemental inventory (H, C, N, S), a magma ocean temperature \(T_\mathrm{magma}\), a melt fraction \(\Phi_\mathrm{global}\), and an oxygen fugacity \(f_{\mathrm{O}_2}\) (specified as a \(\log_{10}\) shift from the iron-wΓΌstite buffer), CALLIOPE solves a four-equation mass-balance system for the surface partial pressures of the four primary species (H\(_2\)O, CO\(_2\), N\(_2\), S\(_2\)) and propagates the speciation to the seven secondary species (H\(_2\), CH\(_4\), CO, NH\(_3\), SO\(_2\), H\(_2\)S, O\(_2\)).
+Given an elemental inventory and a magma ocean state (\(T_\mathrm{magma}\), \(\Phi_\mathrm{global}\)), CALLIOPE solves a nonlinear mass-balance system for the surface partial pressures of the four primary species (H\(_2\)O, CO\(_2\), N\(_2\), S\(_2\)) and propagates the speciation to the seven secondary species (H\(_2\), CH\(_4\), CO, NH\(_3\), SO\(_2\), H\(_2\)S, O\(_2\)).
+The solver runs in either of two modes that share the same physics functions and differ only in their unknown set:

 Named after the Greek muse of eloquence and epic poetry.
 Pronounced kal-IGH-uh-pee.